epsi-rns/epsi-rns.github.io/_posts/opensource/2016/2016-05-11-xmonad-with-conkyless-dzen.markdown

 layout: post
 title:  "XMonad with Conkyless Dzen"
 date:   2016-05-11 21:02:15 +0700
-categories: desktop customization
+categories: opensource
 tags: [screenshot, xmonad, dotfiles]
 ---

 # Removing Conky Dependency between XMonad and Dzen2

-One thing that I do not like everytime I look at XMonad dotfiles is extensive use of conky as a feed to dzen2 in statusbar.
+One thing that I do not like, is extensive use of conky.
+Everytime I look at XMonad dotfiles, conky is used as a feed to dzen2 in statusbar.

 Conky is completely unnecessary, and you can replace conky with simple while-sleep-do bash script.